SHARE Virtual Summer Apprenticeships – Faculty Information

 Program modality:

-The Office of Undergraduate Research is committed to offering students pathways to research involvement and addressing barriers to participation.
-Virtual summer research apprenticeships benefit students in several ways by:
+The Office of Undergraduate Research is committed to offering students pathways to research and creative involvement and addressing barriers to participation.
+Virtual summer apprenticeships benefit students in several ways by:

 • Increasing access to opportunities for all students, regardless of their proximity to a UConn campus or access to transportation in the summer months.

-• Fostering cross-campus collaborations, allowing students and faculty from all UConn campuses the opportunity to collaborate on research projects and build mentoring relationships.
+• Fostering cross-campus collaborations, allowing students and faculty from all UConn campuses the opportunity to collaborate on research and creative projects, and build mentoring relationships with faculty.

-• Providing a flexible schedule that recognizes and respects the academic, personal, and financial commitments that students balance during the summer months – allowing them to participate and gain experience and exposure to research within their discipline while also meeting other obligations and commitments.
+• Providing a flexible schedule that recognizes and respects the academic, personal, and financial commitments that students balance during the summer months – allowing them to participate and gain experience and exposure to research and creative projects within their discipline while also meeting other obligations and commitments.

-Virtual apprenticeships remove barriers to participation, allowing students to be active participants in the diverse and vibrant research landscape that UConn offers, and to gain valuable insight into research within their field of study and a foundation of skills that they can utilize throughout their academic journey.
+Virtual apprenticeships remove barriers to participation, allowing students to be active participants in the diverse and vibrant research landscape that UConn offers, and to gain valuable insight into research and creative endeavors within their field of study and a foundation of skills that they can utilize throughout their academic journey.

 Submit an Apprenticeship